hugohebbinckuys/2025-devops-tp-final/docs/doc_choices.md

 As we use Vite with react, we'll add a proxy-conf part in the vite.config.ts file to put in place this proxy on dev.

 # Docker compose proxy
 This one 'll be useful for organize trafic between our containers.
-As Docker isolate the services, they are'nt available outside so we need something to route requests into the good container without expose every port manually.
+As Docker isolate the services, they are'nt available outside the docker network so we need something to route requests into the good container without expose every port manually.